15 March 2013

 Photo by ©Alexandre Apsan Frediani

-The MSc Social Development Practice Programme is pleased to announce the launch and publication of the report: Regeneration and Well-Being in East London: Stories from Carpenters Estate.
+The MSc Social Development Practice Programme is pleased to announce the launch and publication of the student report: Regeneration and Well-Being in East London: Stories from Carpenters Estate.

 This report is the product of three months of research undertaken by students in the MSc Social Development Practice (SDP) programme, as a part of the London-based field work of the SDP practice module.
 It follows the story of Carpenters Estate—a 23-acre council housing estate located with in Newham Borough—and the site of significant attention as the proposed location for a second campus of the University College London (UCL).
 This UCL initiative represents just one element in a wider set of regeneration processes taking place in East London in the wake of the 2012 London Olympic Games, raising both the profile and financial value of the area.
 While the regeneration process and UCL bid are underpinned by particular city visions, the motivation to undertake this research emerged out of the desire to better understand the impacts of this regeneration process on those people directly affected by the plans: the current residents themselves.